sagemath/trac_to_gh/Issue 7519.md

 # Issue 7519: Allowing the choice of word datatype for images under WordMorphism

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7519

 Original creator: slabbe